 Consequently, writing a portable non-trivial shell script is troublesome: you have to obey the most stringent limitations of the worst shell, or assume some specific clone will be available to run the script correctly.

 What makes the shell an enticing option is that some variation of it will always be there on Unix and lookalikes.

 To make shells even more interesting, there is great divide in the shells: the original, and the C shell.
 C shell (along with its clones and derivatives) attempted to make a more interactive, C-like shell.
 It’s completely incompatible.
-See also: csh programming considered hazardous.
+See also: Csh Programming Considered Harmful.

 Perl came on the scene in the late 80’s and made quick inroads, probably due to the shell’s limitations.
 If you needed something more capable or faster than a shell script, a Perl program could be written faster and easier than a corresponding C one.